kp-08/web-dev-project1/README.md

 # web-dev-project1
-This website offers you remedies for your illness based on literature on ayurveda.
+This website offers you remedies for your illness based on literature of ayurveda.